Stacey Solomon: Music

+X Factor

 In 2009, Solomon auditioned for the sixth series of The X Factor, performing "What a Wonderful World".
-Solomon was among the top 12 contestants and advanced to the live shows and was mentored by Dannii Minogue.
-During the first week of the live shows she performed Coldplay's "The Scientist", which gained positive reviews from the judges.
-During week two, she performed "At Last", receiving the most public votes.
+She was among the top 12 contestants and advanced to the live shows and was mentored by Dannii Minogue.
+During the first week of the live shows she performed Coldplay's "The Scientist".
+During week two, she performed "At Last", receiving the most votes of the public.
 She sang "When You Wish Upon a Star" during the third week.
 On the fourth week, all contestants had to sing rock songs; Minogue selected "Somewhere Only We Know", and Solomon's performance resulted in positive reviews.
 On the fifth week, she sang "Son of a Preacher Man".
 The sixth week into the competition, Solomon sang Queen's "Who Wants to Live Forever".

-During the sixth week, she also released a cover of Michael Jackson's "You Are Not Alone", which topped the charts on the UK Singles Chart and the Irish Singles Chart On the seventh week, she performed "I Can't Make You Love Me" and again received positive reviews from the judges and the audience.
+During the sixth week, she and her fellow X Factor finalists released a cover of Michael Jackson's "You Are Not Alone", which topped the charts on the UK Singles Chart and the Irish Singles Chart.
+On the seventh week, she performed "I Can't Make You Love Me".
 In the quarter-final, Solomon performed "Rule the World" by Take That and "Something About the Way You Look Tonight" by Elton John.
-In the semi-final she performed another Michael Jackson song, "The Way You Make Me Feel", and the song "Somewhere" for which she received a standing ovation again by the judges.
-During the final week, Solomon performed a duet "Feeling Good" with Michael Bublé.
+In the semi-final, she performed another Michael Jackson song, "The Way You Make Me Feel", and the song "Somewhere".
+During the final week, she performed a duet "Feeling Good" with Michael Bublé.
 She also performed "What a Wonderful World" and "Who Wants to Live Forever".
-Solomon was awarded third place in the competition, behind Joe McElderry and Olly Murs.
+Solomon was awarded third place in the competition, behind winner Joe McElderry and runner-up Olly Murs.

 Solomon went on tour with her fellow X Factor finalists.
 In December 2010, she returned to the show, where she presented the show from Essex for winner, Matt Cardle.